-- ➤ The natural upward draft is enhanced by such a shape - ➤ This shape provides better structural strength and stability
+- > The natural upward draft is enhanced by such a shape - > This shape provides better structural strength and stability

 Sometimes natural draft towers are equipped with fans to augment the air flow and are referred to as fan assisted natural draft towers or hybrid draft towers.
 Mechanical draft towers have one or more fans that are used to move the air through the tower to provide predictable and consistent performance making them the tower of choice in most HVAC and process applications.
 A mechanical draft tower can be subdivided in two types, namely, forced draft towers and induced draft towers.
-The tower is termed a forced draft tower if the fans are arranged so as to blow air into
+The tower is termed a forced draft tower if the fans are arranged so as to blow air into the tower.

-The tower.
 Thus there is a positive pressure in the tower fill as compared to the outside.
 In this case the fans are generally located at the point where the air enters the tower.
-The tower is termed an induced draft tower if the fans are arranged so as to push air out of the tower.
+Thus there is a negative pressure in the tower fill as compared to the outside and induced and induced draft tower if the fans are arranged so as to push air out of the tower.
+Thus there is a negative pressure in the tower fill as compared to the outside at the point where the air enters the tower.
+Thus there is a negative pressure in the tower fill as compared to the tower.
 Thus there is a negative pressure in the tower fill as compared to outside.
 The fan is located at the point where the air leaves the tower.